iionly/elggchat/elggchat/README.txt

 Installation and configuration:

+(0. If you have a previous version of the plugin installed, start with deaktivating the Elggchat plugin, then remove the elggchat plugin folder from the mod directory completely before installing the new version,)
 1. Copy the elggchat plugin folder into the mod folder on your server,
 2. Enable the plugin in the admin section of your site,
 3. Check out the plugin settings and modify the configurations according to your liking.